TDT4295-2025-GruppeA/FPGA/readme.md

         assert dut.sum.value == 3

+    ...

-In this test, the `dut` will be the `Adder`-module. we set values for a and b, then yielding to the simulator to calculate the result.
+In this test, the `dut` will be the `Example`-module. we set values for a and b, then yielding to the simulator to calculate the result.
 The result is then available and asserted to see if it is correct.